maugavilla/well_hello_stats/tutorials/7_1_reliability.md

 alpha(dat4)
 ```

-    ## Warning in alpha(dat4): Some items were negatively correlated with the total scale and probably
+    ## Warning in alpha(dat4): Some items were negatively correlated with the first principal component and probably
     ## should be reversed.
     ## To do this, run the function again with the 'check.keys=TRUE' option

-    ## Some items ( Q65 Q69 ) were negatively correlated with the total scale and
+    ## Some items ( Q65 Q69 ) were negatively correlated with the first principal component and
     ## probably should be reversed.
     ## To do this, run the function again with the 'check.keys=TRUE' option